-Like you will read about in the best dating books for guys, despite appearances, it’s Mr. Loser.
-Who, incidentally, isn’t the loser in that story.
+Like you will read about in the best dating books for guys, despite appearances, it’s Mr. Loser, who, incidentally, isn't the loser in that story.
 Whilst he lacks Mr. Jawline’s money and looks, he has ten times his character.
 He takes risks.
-Often he fails; eventually he succeeds.
+Often he fails; eventually, he succeeds.
 He challenges and develops who he is.

 To paint an even clearer picture, although Mr. Jawline looks like Indiana Jones, Mr. Loser actually behaves like him.
-He is more manly because when it comes to being manly there is only ONE thing that counts:
+He is more masculine because when it comes to being manly there is only ONE thing that counts:

 Can you take risks?

 The risks you take in life determine not just the outcomes of your life, but also the person you will become.
 To achieve a better dating life, you'll have to confront your fear of women and rejection.
 If you want to succeed at your goal, then you have to risk failing at it.
 You have to risk the reality that you might not be capable of achieving it.

 And to learn how to be more manly, these are the risks you need to learn to confront:

 A man goes after what he wants.
 And most of the time (let’s be honest guys) what he wants is going to be that woman he’s attracted to whether he met her on the sidewalk or matched with her on one of the few hookup apps that work for guys.
 Sure, he’ll want money, to see his dreams achieved, to have meaning in his life, and so on.
 But throughout all of that, he’s going to be attracted to certain women.
 Maybe one.
 Maybe hundreds.
 Either way, he’s going to have to be able to go after them.

 If a man can’t go after women, he starts to overcompensate.
 It’s such a big area of his life, that if he even tries to neglect it, he’s just kidding himself.
 He’ll end up trying to impress them, befriend them, and do anything that’s safer than just outright expressing his interest.